beaconsproject/beaconsproject.github.io/README.md

 ## QGIS Plugins

 We will soon release a QGIS plugin and tutorial for creating a catchment dataset with stream flow attributes that work with BEACONs' Builder software, R functions, and Shiny Apps (e.g., Hydrology Explorer).
+Catchments are approximate drainage areas for stream segments and capture latitudinal and longitudinal hydrologic connectivity.
 <br><br>

 ## Methods